MCJack123/CraftOS-PC/docs/cli.md

 CraftOS-PC features various command-line flags to toggle certain features or to configure the environment.

 ## Renderers
 Various flags are available to select different renderers for CraftOS-PC.
 These are listed [on their own page](renderers).
 You can use the `-r` argument with no options to list the available renderers.
+In addition, the `--single` flag will tell the renderer to use a single window instead of making multiple.
+(This is always enabled in CLI mode.)

 ## Custom script
 The `--script` flag can be used to set a custom startup script to run before any other startup scripts that may be on the computer.
 This is mainly useful in conjunction with headless mode.
 You can also use the `--exec` flag to run an inline string of code from the command line instead of from a file.
 Arguments can be passed to the script using the `--args` option.
 All arguments to the script must be contained within one string on the command line, so wrap multiple arguments in quotes.